The Urantia Book: Symbols

-An important symbol described in The Urantia Book as "the banner of Michael" and the "material emblem of the Trinity government of all creation," consists of three azure blue concentric circles on a white background.
-The circles are said to be "emblematic of the infinity, eternity, and universality of the Paradise Trinity."
+An important symbol, described in The Urantia Book as "the banner of Michael" and the "material emblem of the Trinity government of all creation," consists of three azure blue concentric circles on a white background.
+The circles are said to be "emblematic of the infinity, eternity, and universality of the Paradise Trinity".

 The incarnated priest and contemporary of Abraham, Machiventa Melchizedek, wore on his breast an emblem of three concentric circles representative of the Paradise Trinity.
-During a system-wide rebellion instigated by Lucifer, the so-called "war in heaven," Lucifer's emblem was a banner of white with one red circle, in the center of which a black solid circle appeared.
+During a system-wide rebellion instigated by Lucifer, the so-called "war in heaven," Lucifer's emblem was a banner of white bearing one red circle with a solid black circle at its center.